LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 .. warning::

-   Some Prolog systems provide a ``time/1`` predicate that reports (also) the number of inferences.
-But the reported numbers are misleading when the predicate is called from the top-level.
+   Some Prolog systems provide a ``time/1`` predicate that also reports the number of inferences.
+But the reported numbers are often misleading when the predicate is called from the top-level.
 Besides common top-level bookkeeping operations (e.g. keeping track of goal history or applying goal-expansion) that may influence the inference counting, the Logtalk runtime code for a ``::/2`` top-level goal is necessarily different